-The step is equipped with an automatic retraction feature that stores the step automatically if the main entry door is closed and the Ignition Switch key is turned to the On or Run positions.
+The step is equipped with an automatic retraction feature that stores the step automatically if the main entry door is closed and when the chassis transmission is taken out of park.

 The step WILL RETRACT even if the Step switch is OFF.